-Canacol prioritizes the security of its data, systems, and processes with a proactive approach incorporating real-time threat detection/response as well as vulnerability assessments, internal audit tools, and technology to prevent Malware / Ransomware / Phishing and similar attacks.
+Canacol continues to incorporate industry best practices based on worldwide cyber security frameworks.
+The Corporation prioritizes the security of its data, systems, and processes with a proactive approach, incorporating real-time threat detection/response as well as vulnerability assessments, internal audit tools, and technology to prevent malware, ransomware, phishing and similar attacks.